lizmat/articles/5to6-introduction.md

 [CPAN Butterfly Plan](https://www.perl.com/article/an-open-letter-to-the-perl-community/)
 to convert Perl 5 functionality to Perl 6 as closely as possible to the original API.
 I stated this as a goal, because Perl 5 as a programming language, is so much more than syntax alone.
-To be able to run Perl 5 code natively, one needs a lot of Perl 5 semantics as well.
-And having (optional) support for Perl 5 semantics available in Perl 6, lowers the conceptual threshold that Perl 5 programmers perceive when trying to program in Perl 6.
+Ask anyone what the unique selling point of Perl is, and they will most likely tell you that that is CPAN.
+Therefore I think it's time to move from this view of the Perl universe:

 ![Dromecentric View](Dromecentric.png)

+to this view:

 ![Cpannican View](Cpannican.png)

+Furthermore, to be able to run Perl 5 code natively, one needs a lot of Perl 5 semantics as well.
+And having (optional) support for Perl 5 semantics available in Perl 6, lowers the conceptual threshold that Perl 5 programmers perceive when trying to program in Perl 6.

 Since the publication of the CPAN Butterfly Plan, over 100 Perl 5 built-in functions are now supported in Perl 6 with the same API.
 Many functions